History of Yemen: Idrisid Emirate and Mutawakkilite Kingdom of Yemen

 Although the imamate lost Asir, it was able to put down rebel tribes in the north using Iraq-trained Yemeni troops.
 With the country, now established within clearly defined territory, finally pacified, the urban nationalists began to assert themselves.
 These nationalists had long practiced non-Zaidi traditions (especially Shafi'i), and were centered in the coastal province of Tahama, the city of Ta'izz and the British-occupied Aden.
 Many had been students in Cairo and had acquired connections with the Muslim Brotherhood and Algerian nationalists.
 Muslim Brotherhood operatives in Yemen aligned themselves with the urban opposition and supported Zaidi prince Abdullah bin Ahmad al-Wazir, who joined those actively seeking to overthrow Imam Yahya.
-On February 17, 1948, the opposition revolted in Sana'a and killed Imam Yahya.
+On February 17, 1948, the opposition revolted in Sanaa and killed Imam Yahya.
 Crown prince Ahmad was able to rally northern tribes and retake the capital, quelling the revolt after a brief siege on March 12, 1948.

 Imam Ahmad reversed the isolationist policies of his father and opened Yemen's economy and society to the outside world.
 It went as the theocratic and largely medieval Imamate which became the first Arab state to accept Soviet aid.
 Beginning in 1955 Yemen entered into various treaties of friendship and from 1957 began receiving large amounts of Soviet arms as well as Soviet and Chinese military advisers.
 When the imam went abroad owing to illness, crown prince Muhammad al-Badr led a pro-Soviet party and communist activity increased.
 When the Imam returned in 1959, brutal repression ensued and communists were expelled.

 In April 1956 Yemen joined a defensive pact with Syria and Egypt, and in February 1958 it federated with the United Arab Republic.
 In parallel, clan violence erupted in Yemen and Aden, claiming hundreds of lives over 1956–60.
 The defensive pact move was conceived as a defensive measure against republican agitation, which urban nationalists still engaged in from British-occupied Aden.
 So long as Yemen was federated with the UAR, republicans would be deprived any assistance from Egyptian President Nasser.
 Although the federation lasted only for three years, crown prince al-Badr continued to portray himself as an Arab patriot, often railing against "reactionary Arab monarchs."